arialdomartini/oh-my-git/README.md

 ## Manual installation

-Fork the repo and git clone it in your home directory
+Fork the repo and git clone it in your home directory.

 Then add